rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

 * **`README.md`:** Add documentation for your application here.

-* **`config/app-settings.php`:** Add settings that should be passed to the constructor of the `Slim\App` object in `public/index.php` here.
+* **`config/app-settings.php`:** Add settings that should be passed to the constructor of the `Slim\App` object instantiated in `public/index.php` here.
 See https://www.slimframework.com/docs/objects/application.html#application-configuration for more information.

 * **`config/dependencies.php`:** Add dependencies to SlimPHP3's dependency injection container (ie. Pimple) here.